ruirui0321/code-for-Global-Emission-Ozone-Radiation-Health-Assessment-Model/README.md

    Visualizes the spatial distribution of UV radiation and summarizes results from the TUV radiative transfer model.

 6. **`calculate the b through Monte Carlo.R`**
-   Estimates the exposure-response coefficient (*b*) using Monte Carlo simulations.
+   Estimates the exposure-response coefficient (*Fre*) using Monte Carlo simulations.

 7. **`calculate Y in any special year.R`**
    Calculates health-related outcome variables (*Y*) for specific target years.